manuelmontenegro/while_parser_api/README.md

 Each node in the abstract syntax tree is represented as a JSON object containing four fields:

 * `category`: It is a string containing the syntactic category of the node.
 It can be one of `exp` (expression), `stm` (statement), `program`, `declaration`, or `type`.
-* `category_sub`: It contains subcategory of the node.
+* `category_sub`: It contains the subcategory of the node.
 For example, inside the `stm` category this field may contain the values `if` (conditional statement), `funapp` (function call), `assignment`, etc.
-* `line`: An integer containing the line number corresponding to that node, as it occurs in the source code given as input.
+* `line`: An integer containing the line number corresponding to that node in the source code given as input.
 * `options`.
 A JSON object with the parameters specific to each subcategory.
-For example, in an `assignment` we have two options: `lhs` and `rhs` which respectively denote the variable being assigned to, and the expression to be evaluated and assigned to that variable.
+For example, in an `assignment` we have two options, `lhs` and `rhs`, which respectively denote the variable being assigned to, and the expression that occurs at the right-hand side of the `:=` sign.

-The following table summarizes the different syntactic categories, which the options supported by each.
+The following table summarizes the different syntactic categories, with the options supported by each.

 | Category      | Subcategory        | Description                                     | Supported options                                            |
 | ------------- | ------------------ | ----------------------------------------------- | ------------------------------------------------------------ |